“Spectral Shadows” is a collection of three novellas by Robert Westall. Each novella is a tale of horror: basic, primitive, overwhelming horror.

 This isn’t the fear of werewolves and vampires- humans in another skin – but the deep, involuntary dread of the dangerously wrong that raises the small hairs on your neck, causes your body to tremble and changes the way in which you see the world and your place in it.

 “Blackham’s Wimpey” published in 1982, starts the anthology.
 It’s the slightest of the three tales but still compelling.
-It is a first person account by the young, barely out of his teens, Radio Operator of a World War II Wellington bomber (the Wimpey of the title) of an extraordinary haunting of and RAF plane.
+It is a first-person account by the young, barely out of his teens, Radio Operator of a World War II Wellington bomber (the Wimpey of the title) of an extraordinary haunting of an RAF plane.

 What I liked about this story was that, in the process of creating a plausible and chilling haunting, Robert Westall also gave a vivid insight into the life of a bomber crew, flying a slow, cloth-skinned plane over German guns night after night in the freezing dark.
 Hearing the brittle, superstition-boosted bravado with which the young radio operator faced his daily opportunity to die was sad.
 Understanding that what happened in Blackham’s Wimpey scared him much more than flying over Germany was chilling.